 First, that says "several" and not "all".
-There are playstyles we as a Kinship do not appreciate.
+There are playstyles we as a Guild do not appreciate.
 Running off to solo a dungeon in group and leaving your party in the dust for one (actually soloing a dungeon by yourself is fine; go for it!).
 Purposefully hindering others or continuing to play "jokes" that amuse only yourself is another behavior we do not approve of.
-Overall, how one plays in a group should mesh with how our Kinship conducts itself in the spirit of cooperation and maturity.
+Overall, how one plays in a group should mesh with how our Guild conducts itself in the spirit of cooperation and maturity.

 What we do have room for is "casual" and "hardcore" players.
 Like those terms or not, you know what we are getting at.
 Someone who spends a few hours a week in game is just as welcome as someone who spends twelve hours a day.
 Roleplayers and permadeath players too have a place here.
 As long as someone is Kindred Spirit material, they are welcome to play as they like and should not be looked down on for how they enjoy the game.

 If loot has your name on it, it is yours.
 Don't rush in and snag other people's loot if your game has free-for-all looting.
 That's rude, and won't incline people to group with you in the future.
 Use instanced loot or a round robin method if applicable to simply avoid any potential loot confusion and hard feelings.
 If running a quest or raid for a particular piece of gear, it is a good idea to announce it up front.
-There is no overall Kinship requirement to share loot, but it is considered good form to reward members of your party for their assistance with loot you are unable to use yourself.
+There is no overall Guild requirement to share loot, but it is considered good form to reward members of your party for their assistance with loot you are unable to use yourself.